marcos69/Esp32Prowl_Thing/README.md

 # Esp32Prowl_Thing
 Esp32 idf-sdk Prowl IOS notification / deep sleep demo.
+(Current consumption down to 2mA)

 Sends VBat via Prowl notification, blink and go to deepsleep.
 Push Button (or GPIO 0..) to wake and restart.

-On a Sparfun Esp32 Thing board, make a voltage divider: 4.1V->3.3V
+On a Sparkfun Esp32 Thing board, make a voltage divider: 4.1V->3.3V
 (ADC pin Vmax= 3.3V !
 Be carefull!) add a 100K resistor between GND and Pin 35